Fletching, East Sussex

 The village is listed in the Domesday Book of 1086 as Flescinge, an Old English name meaning "(settlement of) the family or followers of a man called Flecci."
 Despite this, the name has given rise to a belief that the village was a medieval centre for arrow production.

 The hamlet of Sharpsbridge lies in the south of the parish.

-It has an historic church of St. Andrew and St. Mary the Virgin dating from the twelfth century.
+It has an historic church of St Andrew and St Mary the Virgin dating from the twelfth century.
 Simon de Montfort prayed there before the Battle of Lewes.
 Historian Edward Gibbon (1737–1794) is interred in the Sheffield Mausoleum attached to the north transept of the church, having died in Fletching while staying with his great friend, John Baker-Holroyd, 1st Earl of Sheffield.

-The school is Fletching CE Primary school.
-There are two public houses in Fletching: The Griffin Inn (which calls itself a gastropub) and The Rose and Crown.
+The school is Fletching CofE Primary school.
+There are two public houses in Fletching:The Griffin Inn (which calls itself a gastropub) and The Rose and Crown.
 Nearby is The Piltdown Man at Piltdown.

 The village was once the home of the comedian Jimmy Edwards (1920–1988).

-Fletching is home to Fletching Football Club also known as The Archers.
-Fletching 1st team play in the Mid-Sussex Football League division 2 - South with the 2nd team playing in Division 5 - South.
+Fletching is home to Fletching Football Club, also known as The Archers.
+Fletching 1st team play in the Mid-Sussex Football League division 2 - South, with the 2nd team playing in Division 5 - South.